V4Fire/Client/src/components/super/i-input-text/README.md

 #### [maskPlaceholder = `'_'`]

-A value of the mask placeholder.
+The mask placeholder value.
-All non-terminal symbols from the mask without the specified value will have this placeholder.
+All non-terminal symbols from the mask without a specified value will have this placeholder.

 ```
-/// A user will see an input element with a value:
+/// The user will see an input element with the value:
 /// +_ (___) ___-__-__
-/// When it starts typing, the value will be automatically changed, like,
+/// When it starts typing, the value will be automatically changed, for example,
 /// +7 (49_) ___-__-__
 < b-input :mask = '+%d% (%d%d%d) %d%d%d-%d%d-%d%d' | :maskPlaceholder = '_'
 ```

 #### [maskRepetitionsProp]

-Number of mask repetitions.
+The number of repetitions of the mask.
-This parameter allows you to specify how many times the mask pattern needs to apply to the input value.
+This option allows you to specify how many times the mask pattern should be applied to the input value.
-The `true` value means that the pattern can be repeated infinitely.
+The `true` value means that the pattern can  repeat indefinitely.

 ```
-/// A user will see an input element with a value:
+/// The user will see an input element with the value:
 /// _-_
-/// When it starts typing, the value will be automatically changed, like,
+/// When it starts typing, the value will be automatically changed, for example,
 /// 2-3 1-_
 < b-input :mask = '%d-%d' | :maskRepetitions = 2
 ```

 #### [maskDelimiter =  = `' '`]

-Delimiter for a mask value.
-This parameter is used when you are using the `maskRepetitions` prop.
+The delimiter for the mask value.
+This parameter is used when you use the `maskRepetitions` property.
-Every next chunk of the mask will have the delimiter as a prefix.
+Each subsequent mask fragment will have this delimiter as a prefix.

 ```
-/// A user will see an input element with a value:
+/// The user will see an input element with the value:
 /// _-_
-/// When it starts typing, the value will be automatically changed, like,
+/// When it starts typing, the value will be automatically changed, for example,
 /// 2-3@1-_
 < b-input :mask = '%d-%d' | :maskRepetitions = 2 | :maskDelimiter = '@'
 ```